-This preserve features hiking trails that traverse remote areas in the desert.
-It provides excellent opportunities to explore the astounding beauty of the Mojave desert and its native flora and fauna.
+It provides excellent opportunities to explore the astounding beauty of the Mojave Desert and its native flora and fauna.

 You can spot ravens and hawks patrolling the sky, numerous jackrabbits, coyotes, lizards, quails, squirrels, cottontail rabbits, Joshua trees, cactus, and several others.

-The Elyze Clifford Interpretive Centre is located here.
-It emphasises on the regional flora and fauna, history, culture, and geology of the Mojave desert.
+The Elyze Clifford Interpretive Centre is also located here, and it emphasizes the regional flora and fauna, history, culture, and geology of the Mojave desert.

 The various exhibits include live animals, historical artifacts, pictures, interpretation of the regional Native American history, mining history, minerals found in the desert, and more.